taabodim/taabodim/README.md

 These are some of the projects I have been working on.

-Python projects

-- [Stream processing](https://bitbucket.org/nomadini/streamprocessing/src/master/README.md) -  a Streaming analytics framework where we show how to analyze data using different tools
-- [RapidPyBoost](https://bitbucket.org/nomadini/rapidpyboost/src/master/README.md) - an example project that demonstrates how we can use cython, libuv to create high performance networking applications in Python.
+Rust Projects

+- [Tiny-Lucy](https://bitbucket.org/nomadini/tiny-lucy/src/main/) - a small search engine exposing api to index text data and provides search functionality for it.

 CPP projects

 - [Pocono](https://bitbucket.org/nomadini/pocono/src/master/) - a general purpose library, which is WIP at the moment.